-select for more info

-Wealthy Young Donors Want to Give Differently Than Parents Do

-When making big charitable-giving decisions, a new study finds that 76% of wealthy donors are likely to give to different causes and nonprofits than their parents and to give in ways that differ from how the older generation donates to charity.
+select for more info Wealthy Young Donors Want to Give Differently Than Parents Do When making big charitable-giving decisions, a new study finds that 76% of wealthy donors are likely to give to different causes and nonprofits than their parents and to give in ways that differ from how the older generation donates to charity.
 By contrast, 82% of parents in the survey who give believe that they and their children share the same philanthropic goals.
 Women respondents were especially keen to differentiate their giving: 88% of women said they plan to or are already giving differently than their parents, compared with 69% of men.
 Roughly 60% of affluent people of color said they would give differently than their parents, which the study's authors interpret as evidence that wealthy people of color's philanthropic identities are more rooted in their family's giving legacies and traditions than that of their white counterparts.
 The 2022 Bank of America Private Bank Study of Wealthy Americans surveyed 1,052 highnet-worth U.S. respondents over the age of 21 with at least \$3 million in investable assets, excluding their primary residence.

-More Key Findings

-- Half of the younger donors said they would give through a charitable trust, compared with only 15% of older donors. - Thirty percent of younger doors said they favored DAFs compared with only 14% of older donors. - Twenty three percent of younger donors showed a preference for giving through a foundation, compared to only 11% of older donors. - Nearly 70% of people who made their own wealth reported feeling an obligation to give back, compared with 44% of people who come from already-wealthy families. - Almost 90% of the younger people were extremely confident that they are not only well prepared to step into the role of wealthy philanthropists, but that they will also be more effective at it than their elders.
+More Key Findings - Half of the younger donors said they would give through a charitable trust, compared with only 15% of older donors. - Thirty percent of younger donors said they favored DAFs compared with only 14% of older donors. - Twenty three percent of younger donors showed a preference for giving through a foundation, compared to only 11% of older donors. - Nearly 70% of people who made their own wealth reported feeling an obligation to give back, compared with 44% of people who come from already-wealthy families. - Almost 90% of the younger people were extremely confident that they are not only well prepared to step into the role of wealthy philanthropists, but that they will also be more effective at it than their elders.
 More here.
-COP, 10-11

-9 on Forbes 400 Have Given 20% of Net Worth

-Forbes magazine compared lifetime "out-the-door" giving-money spent, not waiting in a foundation or donor-advised fund-as a percentage of current net worth and found that nearly 77 percent of the 2022 Forbes 400 whose giving could be effectively measured have given 5 percent or less of their net worth, while more than 41 percent have contributed less than 1 percent.

-Nine individuals or couples-up from eight in 2021-have lifetime giving of at least 20 percent, including Bill Gates (#2 on the list with a net worth of \$106 billion), Melinda French Gates(#143, \$6.4 billion), Amos Hostetter Jr. (#327, \$3.4 billion), MacKenzie Scott (#18, \$37.7 billion), Warren Buffett (#5, \$97 billion), Gordon and Betty Moore (#104, \$7.5 billion), Lynn Schusterman (#343, \$3.2 billion), and John and Laura Arnold (#332, \$3.3 billion), and George Soros (#128, \$6.7 billion), who topped the list as America's biggest donor as a percentage of net worth for the third year in a row, having given away \$18.1 billion, representing nearly three times his current net worth.
+COP, 10-11 9 on Forbes 400 Have Given 20% of Net Worth Forbes magazine compared lifetime "out-the-door" giving-money spent, not waiting in a foundation or donor-advised fund-as a percentage of current net worth and found that nearly 77 percent of the 2022 Forbes 400 whose giving could be effectively measured have given 5 percent or less of their net worth, while more than 41 percent have contributed less than 1 percent.
+Nine individuals or couples-up from eight in 2021-have lifetime giving of at least 20 percent, including Bill Gates (#2 on the list with a net worth of \$106 billion); Melinda French Gates (#143, \$6.4 billion); Amos Hostetter Jr. (#327, \$3.4 billion); MacKenzie Scott (#18, \$37.7 billion); Warren Buffett (#5, \$97 billion); Gordon and Betty Moore (#104, \$7.5 billion); Lynn Schusterman (#343, \$3.2 billion); John and Laura Arnold (#332, \$3.3 billion); and George Soros (#128, \$6.7 billion), who topped the list as America's biggest donor as a percentage of net worth for the third year in a row.
+Soros has given away \$18.1 billion, representing nearly three times his current net worth.
 More here.
-Forbes, 9-29
+Forbes, 9-29 Welcome New Client Partner

-We Know the Performing Arts

-For more than 35 years, Alexander Haas has been a fixture in the nonprofit community.
-We are honored to have worked with leading performing arts and cultural organizations across the country that help communities be a better place to live.
-Just ask our clients.

-Our Arts Clients

-Face It: Arts Organizations are Different
+Continuing Client Partner